Nkosana-263/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Prints a triangle, followed by a new line.

 ## Task 11.

-The problem of distinguishing prime numbers from composite numbers
+> "The problem of distinguishing prime numbers from composite numbers and of resolving the
-and of resolving the latter into their prime factors is known to be one of the most important and useful in arithmetic [`100-prime_factor.c`](100-prime_factor.c)
+> latter into their prime factors is known to be one of the most important and useful in arithmetic" - Carl Friedrich Gauss

+[`100-prime_factor.c`](100-prime_factor.c)
 Finds and prints the largest prime factor of the number `612852475143`, followed by a new line.